ChingWhee/tp/docs/UserGuide.md

 The data will be saved only when the program is successfully closed, i.e, "Goodbye, see you soon!" suggests that the save has been done.

 ---
-## Coming soon

-### Adding a Recipe

-When you try to add a recipe, KitchenCTRL will check if any similar recipes already exist.
-If found, you will be prompted to:

-- Add the recipe as a new entry
-- Cancel the operation

-### Deleting a Recipe

-When you try to delete an ingredient, KitchenCTRL will check for any similar items.
-If found, you will be prompted to:

-- Delete existing recipe
-- Cancel the action

----

-## Developer Notes
-### Core Components
-- `InputParser`: Handles user input and choice validation.
-- `KitchenCTRL`: Main application logic, including initialization and command execution.
-- `Command`: Base class for commands like `AddIngredientCommand`, `DeleteIngredientCommand`, and `ByeCommand`.
-- `IngredientCatalogue`: Manages the inventory of ingredients.
-- `RecipeCatalogue`: Stores and manages recipes.
-- `CatalogueContentManager`: Handles loading and saving data.
-### Adding New Commands
-To add a new command:
-- Create a new class extending `Command`.
-- Implement the `execute()` method.
-- Register the command in `Parser`.

----

 ## Command Summary